Peskit/hello-world/README.md

 # hello-world
-Just the first initialization of a rep as everyone else did
+Just the first init of a rep as everyone else did

-I'm a penguin
+I'm a penguin with sprinkles